-As our loved one ages, they may begin to feel weak or helpless as they need help with everyday tasks they complete independently.
+As our loved one ages, they may begin to feel weak or helpless as they need help with everyday tasks they used to complete independently.
 One of the most drastic changes our loved ones may experience is a loss of mobility in their arms, hands, and fingers.
 Life changes like mobility loss often cause fear, stress, confusion, anger, and even depression in older adults as they struggle to adjust to their new “normal.”

 Taking Action with Mobility Loss